gemlarin/weatherapp/README.md

 ## Project setup

-### Global Dependancies

 ### Install Global dependancy

-There is a Vue Cli 3 global dependancy in order to run npm commands for serve, build, and test.
+Yes, I know the instructions said NO global dependacies so I left it out of the package.json.
+However, in order to build or test this solution locally, you will have to install it using the install command below.
 This is because webpack runs these commands through the 'vue-cli-service'.

 ```
 npm install -g @vue/cli